Skip to Content

 4. You develop a Joule Studio project and test it inside your private environment.

-5. You deploy it to your test shared environment for the LOB and test it there.
+5. You deploy it to your test shared environment for a particular line of business and test it there.

 6. When ready, you deploy it to the production environment, which will automatically expose it to the production Joule.